F4dee3/gitea2hashcat/README.md

-# Crack pass Gitea and export fornat hashcat
+# Crack pass Gitea and export format hashcat
 Script created in Bash to cracked the password (gitea) and export in Hashcat format.

 ## Instalation: